-A befriending scheme that brings Christian volunteers alongside those adjusting to the loss of their sight
+A befriending scheme that brings Christian volunteers alongside those who are losing their sight

 Each day across Britain 100 people are told they are losing their sight.